 As is often the case in a small city, Walled Lake doesn't have a public transportation system that people use for their commute.

-The percentage of people in Walled Lake who are college-educated is somewhat higher than the average US community of 21.84%: 26.56% of adults in Walled Lake have at least a bachelor's degree.
+The overall education level of Walled Lake citizens is substantially higher than the typical US community, as 29.07% of adults in Walled Lake have at least a bachelor's degree, and the average American community has 21.84%.

-The per capita income in Walled Lake in 2010 was $26,857, which is upper middle income relative to Michigan and the nation.
-This equates to an annual income of $107,428 for a family of four.
+The per capita income in Walled Lake in 2010 was $29,183, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
+This equates to an annual income of $116,732 for a family of four.
 However, Walled Lake contains both very wealthy and poor people as well.

 The most common language spoken in Walled Lake is English.
 Other important languages spoken here include Spanish and Russian.